About JANJ - JA of New Jersey Staff

 SVP, Development & Communications

-Dawn Schwartz, Senior Vice President of Junior Achievement of New Jersey (JANJ), has been working for the JA cause for 15 years.
-Her non-profit career began at Junior Achievement of New York, first as a program manager, and later, managing various fundraising efforts.
+Dawn Schwartz is the senior vice president of development and communications for Junior Achievement of New Jersey (JANJ), and has been working for the JA cause for 16 years.
+Her nonprofit career began when in college at Arizona State University serving as a volunteer instructor at a local Boys and Girls Club where she first became passionate about helping children.
+She then pursued a career in the nonprofit sector working for Junior Achievement of New York, first as a program manager, and later, managing various fundraising efforts.

-After leaving Junior Achievement of New York, Dawn worked and consulted for other non-profits such as ORT and JCC MetroWest in such areas as capital campaigns, annual appeals, special events, board management, business development and grant writing.
-Under her current leadership role with JANJ, she is responsible for managing the company’s revenue-base, three regional boards of directors, the communications department and operations of their capstone programs JA BizTown® and JA Finance Park®.
+After leaving Junior Achievement of New York, Dawn worked and consulted for other nonprofits such as ORT and JCC MetroWest in such areas as capital campaigns, annual appeals, special events, board management, business development and grant writing.
+Under her current leadership role with JANJ, she is responsible for managing the company’s revenue-base, three regional boards, and the communications department.

-Some of Dawn’s most noteworthy accomplishments in her development career include securing JANJ’s largest contribution to date in the amount of $1M to fund the JA BizTown capstone program for 4th-6th grade youth statewide; creating JANJ’s signature fundraising event, the New Jersey Business Hall of Fame™, which is the state’s premier platform in recognizing today’s ultimate role models; and rolling out Women’s Future Leadership Forums for promising high school girls in three regions throughout the state.
+Some of Dawn’s most noteworthy accomplishments in her development career include securing JANJ’s largest contribution to date in the amount of $1M to fund the JA BizTown capstone program, which is now housed in the JA Education Center next to JA Finance Park and the company’s headquarters; creating JANJ’s signature fundraising event, the New Jersey Business Hall of Fame™, which is the state’s premier platform in recognizing top business leaders; and rolling out Women’s Future Leadership Forums for promising high school girls throughout the state, which became a nationally recognized JA event, replicated around the country.

 Dawn is a graduate of Arizona State University where she received a Bachelor of Arts degree in Business Communications with a minor in Psychology.
 She grew up in Bergen County, New Jersey but now resides in Livingston with her husband David, daughter Samantha and son Nathan.
-Dawn is an avid cross-trainer and obstacle race competitor.
+To follow Dawn on LinkedIn https://www.linkedin.com/in/dawn-schwartz-ba49488/

 Director, College & Career Readiness